Polish–Czechoslovak War: Conclusion

 The disputed territory was placed under international control.
 The final division of Cieszyn Silesia came in July 1920 as a result of the Spa Conference.
 In conclusion, the railway line connecting the Czech lands with Slovakia and the territory to the south of it were assigned to Czechoslovakia, while the territory north of the railway line was assigned to Poland.
 Vast majority of the coal mines, as well as Třinec Iron and Steel Works were on the territory assigned to Czechoslovakia.

-In precise terms, Poland was assigned one-third of the population (142,000 out of 435,000), less than half of the territory (1002 km2 out of 2222), and the town of Cieszyn.
-Czechoslovakia received the districts of Fryštát and Frýdek, most of the area of the district of Cieszyn, the railway station of Cieszyn, Karviná and coal mines, Třinec with ironworks, and the whole Bohumín-Jablunkov railway line.
+In precise terms, Poland was given one-third of the population (142,000 out of 435,000), less than half of the territory (1002 km2 out of 2222), and the town of Cieszyn.
+Czechoslovakia received the districts of Fryštát and Frýdek, most of the area of the district of Cieszyn, the railway station of Cieszyn, Karviná and coal mines, Třinec with ironworks, and the entire Bohumín-Jablunkov railway line.
 Some 140,000 Poles were left on the Czech side.

 War crimes

-On 26 January, Czechoslovak forces killed 20 Polish POWs in the village Stonava, which has been documented on photos.
+On 26 January, Czechoslovak forces killed 20 Polish POWs in the village Stonava, which has been documented in photos.
 According to some sources, they were bayonetted to death.
 A monument has been erected in their memory in Stonava.

 According to Polish claims an unspecified number of Polish POWs were also killed in the village of Bystřice and a number of civilians killed in Karviná.
-Several thousand people were forced to flee to Poland, who returned in 1938 with the Polish annexation of Zaolzie and in turn started taking revenge on the local Czech populace.
+Several thousand people were forced to flee to Poland, who returned in 1938 with the Polish annexation of Trans-Olza and in turn started taking revenge on the local Czech populace.
 There is a monument in Orlová, commemorating the Czech victims of the war.